valkey-io/valkey-doc/docs/reference/internals/internals-vm.md

  * `REDIS_VM_MEMORY`: the associated value is in memory.
  * `REDIS_VM_SWAPPED`: the associated values is swapped, and the value entry of the hash table is just set to NULL.
  * `REDIS_VM_LOADING`: the value is swapped on disk, the entry is NULL, but there is a job to load the object from the swap to the memory (this field is only used when threaded VM is active).
- * `REDIS_VM_SWAPPING`: the value is in memory, the entry is a pointer to the actual Redis Object, but there is an I/O job in order to transfer this value to the swap file.
+ * `REDIS_VM_SWAPPING`: the value is in memory, the entry is a pointer to the actual Valkey Object, but there is an I/O job in order to transfer this value to the swap file.

 If an object is swapped on disk (`REDIS_VM_SWAPPED` or `REDIS_VM_LOADING`), how do we know where it is stored, what type it is, and so forth?
-That's simple: the _vtype_ field is set to the original type of the Redis object swapped, while the _vm_ field (that is a _redisObjectVM_ structure) holds information about the location of the object.
+That's simple: the _vtype_ field is set to the original type of the Valkey object swapped, while the _vm_ field (that is a _redisObjectVM_ structure) holds information about the location of the object.
 This is the definition of this additional structure:

     /* The VM object structure */
     struct redisObjectVM {